Insights and Updates

 • Identify habitual late payers

-• Review credit terms for problematic accounts
+• Review credit terms for problem accounts

 DSO Formula vs. Other Financial Metrics

 DIO (Days Inventory Outstanding): Shows how quickly inventory turns into sales.
-Together with DSO and DPO, this forms the Cash Conversion Cycle.

 Common Mistakes When Using the DSO Formula